deephyper/deephyper/joss/paper.md

 DeepHyper employs a surrogate model based on random forests to estimate $P(\text{Objective} \mid \text{Hyperparameters})$, similar to SMAC.
 However, DeepHyper's implementation is typically faster per query, especially when the number of evaluations exceeds 200.
 In contrast, Optuna uses the Tree-structured Parzen Estimator (TPE), which models $P(\text{Hyperparameters} \mid \text{Objective})$.
 TPE offers faster query times but can struggle with complex optimization landscapes and tends to be less effective in refining continuous hyperparameters.

 **Multi-objective Optimization**
 DeepHyper uses scalarization-based approaches inspired by ParEGO (also used in SMAC), with randomized weights and a variety of scalarization functions.
-While Optuna defaults to MoTPE, we observed improved performance using NSGA-II, a genetic algorithm that evolves solutions along estimated Pareto fronts (available in Optuna).
+Optuna defaults to NSGA-II, a genetic algorithm that evolves solutions along estimated Pareto fronts.
 NSGA-II typically converges more slowly but catches up when the evaluation budget is sufficient.

 **Early Discarding**
 DeepHyper supports several early stopping techniques, including constant thresholds, median stopping rules, successive halving, and learning curve extrapolation.
 Optuna also offers several early discarding methods among which some are different from DeepHyper's.